CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Hybrid-Cloud-Connectivity-with-QinQ-and-VXLANs.md

         bridge-vids 100 200
         bridge-vlan-aware yes
         bridge-vlan-protocol 802.1ad
-    ...

 ### <span>View the Configuration</span>

 In the output below, customer A is on VLAN 100 (S-TAG) and customer B is on VLAN 200 (S-TAG).

-To check the public cloud-facing switch, run the `net show bridge vlan`
+To check the public cloud-facing switch, use `net show bridge vlan`:
-command:

     cumulus@switch:~$ net show bridge vlan